This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - You can swap the active dry yeast for instant yeast.

-- Try using a non-hydrogenated shortening or coconut oil instead of butter.
+- Try using a non-hydrogenated shortening or coconut oil instead of unsalted butter.

 Frequently Asked Questions